 The above costs differ significantly from location to location.
 This is particularly true when considering manufacturing in foreign countries such as Mexico or China.
 In the United States, these costs vary significantly from state to state and locale to locale as well.

-Responsiveness is a big deal in today’s economic environment.
+Responsiveness is a strategic differentiator in today’s economic environment.
 More and more companies are using responsiveness as a competitive advantage and using it to gauge vendor suitability.
-Each industry segment has a unique set of challenges they need to deal with.
+Each industry segment has a unique set of challenges they need to deal with which includes B2B, B2C, DTC and retail.com (Thinks Amazon.com or Walmart.com).

 Availability of Resources: